-The surgical placement of the dental implants can be done in a conventional manner using the information gathered in diagnosis using the CT image or a surgical guide can be created to help direct the implants in the ideal position.
-Based on the amount of attached gingiva these cases can often be completed through a flapless procedure.
+The surgical placement of dental implants can be done in a conventional manner using the information gathered in diagnosis using the CT image or a surgical guide created to help direct the implants in the ideal position.
+Based on the amount of attached gingiva, these cases can often be completed through a flapless procedure.

 Our patient in the case that follows is a 44-year-old female with several dental problems.
 The right and left maxillary first molars had been extracted years earlier.
 The mandibular arch will be restored with grafting and implants in the future.
-Our main objective was to establish a correct occlusal plane relationship and improve the esthetics.
-Our choice of implants in this case was Sybron - Pro XRT dental implants (Sybron Dental Specialties, Orange, Calif.).
-The SybronPRO XRT implant design incorporates innovative micro threads, a mount-free delivery system and self-tapping threads.5-6 An internal octa or hex pattern allows for great stability of the platform switching abutments.
-Here, a 4.8 mm crestal width with a 4.1 mm body and 9 mm tall implant was used in the tooth #3 area.
+The main objective was to establish a correct occlusal plane relationship and improve the esthetics.

+Our choice of implants was SybronPro XRTTM dental implants (Sybron Dental Specialties; Orange, Calif.).
+The SybronPro XRT implant design incorporates innovative microthreads, a mount-free delivery system and selftaping threads.
+An internal octa or hex pattern allows for great stability of the platform-switching abutments.
+Here, a 4.8 mm crestal width, 4.1 mm body, 9 mm tall implant was used in the tooth #3 area.
 The determining factor in shape and size of the implant was based on the height and width of bone below the sinus.
-If less bone had been available then a sinus lift may have been necessary.
-The edentulous #14 area was an ideal place for a 4.1 mm X 9 mm internal hex implant.
-Two different types of implants were used in contra lateral positions to describe the surgical technique and final implant restorations of each design.
+If less bone had been available, a sinus lift may have been necessary.
+The edentulous area of tooth #14 was an ideal place for a 4.1 mm by 9 mm internal hex implant.
+Two different implants were used in contralateral positions to describe the surgical technique and final implant restorations of each design.